BLOG

 Marketing leadership gaps cost mid-market companies 15% to 30% of potential revenue annually.
 The damage compounds through missed positioning windows, wasted agency spend, and customer acquisition costs that climb without strategic oversight.
-The cause is structural: companies between $1 million and $25 million in revenue outgrow founder-led marketing before they can justify a $250,000 to $500,000 full-time CMO hire, and the gap between those two stages is where most growth stalls.
+The cause is structural: companies between $1 million and $25 million in revenue outgrow founder-led marketing before they can justify a $250,000 to $500,000 full-time CMO hire.
+And the gap between those two stages is where most growth stalls.

 Fractional CMO pricing ranges from $5,000 to $15,000 monthly, depending on company revenue and scope complexity.
 That comparison against a full-time hire understates the real savings because it ignores recruiting fees, benefits loading, equity dilution, and the 18-month replacement cycle when the hire fails.
-The real question is structural fit: whether the company needs ongoing strategic leadership or episodic consultation, and whether the marginal dollar spent on marketing leadership generates more enterprise value than the same dollar spent on product, sales, or operations.
+The real question is structural fit: whether the company needs ongoing strategic leadership or episodic consultation.
+And whether the marginal dollar spent on marketing leadership generates more enterprise value than the same dollar spent on product, sales, or operations.

 Pricing by Revenue Tier: Why Scope Complexity Scales With Organizational Mass